Welcome to Our Blog - Camino San Salvador

 As we made our way down the winding road there seemed to be one beautiful view after another.
 Steep slopes covered in a patchwork of lush green fields and pastures surrounded us on all sides, and the air was filled with the sound of birds and cowbells from the horses, cows, and sheep grazing in the lush green landscape all around us.

 We followed the yellow arrows through town, crossing a bridge over a wide, fast-flowing river whose roar we could hear from quite some distance.
 A pedestrian walkway took us over a small river to an interesting fieldstone church with what looked like a wooden bell (?).
-There were some information plaques on the Camino, the GR trails in the region, and local history, and a nice bench on which to rest in preparation for ... a climb.
+There were some information plaques on the Camino, the GR trails in the region, and local history, as well as a nice bench on which to rest in preparation for a climb.

-Behind the church we began a long, very steep climb up into the countryside.
-We crossed over top of the train tracks, and began the climb on a concrete path running beside a tall stone wall that was covered in English ivy.
-We emerged into a small neighborhood, and continued climbing on a dirt path surrounded by trees.
-In several places water was pouring out of nearby pipes, turning the path to a slippery trail of mud.
+Behind the church, we began a long, very steep climb up into the countryside.
+We crossed over the top of the train tracks and began the climb on a concrete path running beside a tall stone wall that was covered in English ivy.
+We emerged into a small neighbourhood and continued climbing on a dirt path surrounded by trees.
+In several places water was pouring out of nearby pipes, turning the path into a slippery trail of mud.

-Throughout this all we caught glimpses of the lush green valleys and mist shrouded hills stretching out beside us.
-Eventually we climbed out of the trees and were walking along a grassy footpath between cow pastures, low stone walls and wooden fences bordering the trail and framing the gorgeous view.
+Throughout this all we caught glimpses of the lush green valleys and mist-shrouded hills stretching out beside us.
+Eventually, we climbed out of the trees and walked along a grassy footpath between cow pastures, low stone walls and wooden fences bordering the trail and framing the gorgeous view.

-After our break we began to descend steeply down the same muddy, rocky, slippery track.
+After our break, we began to descend steeply down the same muddy, rocky, slippery track.
 The trees in this section were very unusual.
-They were ivy covered and had enormous trunks and branches growing straight upwards almost like a raised hand sticking up out of the soil.
+They were ivy-covered and had enormous trunks and branches growing straight upwards almost like a raised hand sticking up out of the soil.
 Although the going was tough, the moist forest was full of life.
-Bird song filled the air, the path was lined with a huge diversity of colorful wildflowers, and large slugs and snails made their way along the forest floor.
-In several spots mountain streams crossed the trail, a few of them creating picturesque waterfalls.
+Bird songs filled the air, the path was lined with a huge diversity of colourful wildflowers, and large slugs and snails made their way along the forest floor.
+In several spots, mountain streams crossed the trail, a few of them creating picturesque waterfalls.

 The countryside in this section is very lush and beautiful, and we even spotted a small deer grazing out in one of the fields.
 Another highlight was passing the small stone Ermita de San Miguel, which was a very peaceful mountain chapel.

-After this point we began a long and steep descent on a forested footpath into the larger town of Campones.
-We followed the sidewalk along the main street beside the river, and picked a bar in which to stop for a cafĂ© con leche.
-It was a welcome break on a what felt like a strenuous morning.
+After this point, we began a long and steep descent on a forested footpath into the larger town of Campones.
+We followed the sidewalk along the main street beside the river and picked a bar in which to stop for a cafĂ© con leche.
+It was a welcome break on what felt like a strenuous morning.

 When we went to leave Campones we again had two choices - one was to follow the bike path up into the hills, and the other was to follow the road down in the valley (or so we thought).
 We followed the arrows through town, getting as far as the interesting little Capilla del Santo Cristo.
 At this point a well-meaning and very emphatic local woman pointed us in the direction of the bike path, saying repeatedly in Spanish that the road was too dangerous and we needed to go the other way.
 We hesitated, but she made sure we changed course and followed the approved route.